mgjeong/support-dataprocessing-manager-java/engine/engine-kapacitor/README.md

 ===============

 Kapacitor can be connected to Data Processing Manager as a data query engine.
-User-defined functions (UDFs) are required for utilizing kapacitor with data processing runtime.
+User-defined functions (UDFs) are required for utilizing Kapacitor with data processing manager.

 ## Prerequisites ##